Human Rights Training

 • The interdisciplinary focus of this project not only creates spaces for shared expertise and resources, avoiding siloed and duplicated work, it directly advances multiple strategies towards transformative learning and global engagement, exemplifying the assertion that “when students across a range of programs work together, the result is a rich, high-level learning experience that builds expertise in ways no individual, discipline-based course can achieve” (UBC Strategic Plan).

-• In Fall 2023, the HRC hosted three workshops as part of our Activating Advocacy Series, providing interactive learning opportunities in human rights advocacy, policy analysis, and data visualization strategies.
+During Term 1 of the 2023 Winter Session, UBC HRC hosted three workshops as part of their “Activating Advocacy” series, providing interactive learning opportunities in human rights advocacy, policy analysis, and data visualization strategies.
 Participants in these workshops learned key advocacy techniques, such as reaching out and talking to government representatives; policy analysis strategies, including problem structuring; and data visualization techniques, such as creating visualizations that can convey disparities to a wide audience.